baktoft/yaps/index.md

 adding examples and tutorials to help users implementing YAPS in their studies.

-Not much to see here yet, but have a look at the step-by-step guides found under Articles.
+Have a look at the step-by-step guides found under [Articles](https://baktoft.github.io/yaps/articles/) for a quick intro to hands-on working with YAPS.